tobytcc/redistricting-effect-on-2024-elections/README.md

 Our performance did not improve over epochs, overall suggesting **heavy underfitting** (despite increasing the complexity of our model + trying different types of improvements to our model architecture/parameters).
 It is most likely a mixture of non-ideal model architecture, untuned hyperparameters, and a very difficult task (particularly on my local machine).

+Our model predicted **36 Democratic gerrymandered states** and **7 states with no change** for the 2021 redistricting case - this is a sign of a poor-performing model - all 3 probabilities from softmax are incredibly close, indicating a difficulty in seperating between all 3 classes.

 ### Takeaways
 There are some takeaways/findings from the experience:
 1. **None of the parameters does not seem to matter.** The models seem to pick up on red herrings/other patterns and are unable to capture the nuance behind gerrymandering, despite introducing more complexity into the model (as much as my local machine can take - cloud computing would help in this regard.)